-- 5.66 In addition to the above policies each housing allocation in an area of medium or high surface water flood risk (Policies 2H, 2J, 2K, 2L) has specific drainage and flooding mitigation requirements: - 'A Flood Risk Assessment shall be submitted, describing the means of surface water drainage; including details of how surface and storm water will be managed on-site to safeguard dwellings and their residents, site access and egress, and the ground water environment, and to ensure no increase in off-site surface water flood risk' and - 'Development shall avoid areas at risk of surface water flood or drainage risk'. - 5.67 Further drainage and flooding mitigations are provided in the overarching Breckland LP: - Policy ENV 09: Flood Risk & Surface Water Drainage 'All new development will: be located to minimise the risk of flooding, mitigating any such risk through design and implementing sustainable drainage (SuDS) principles. incorporate appropriate surface water drainage mitigation measures to minimise its own risk of flooding and should not materially increase the flood risk to other areas.
+- 5.66 In addition to the above policies each housing allocation in an area of medium or high surface water flood risk (Policies 2H, 2J, 2K, 2L) has specific drainage and flooding mitigation requirements: - 'A Flood Risk Assessment shall be submitted in accordance with requirements of Policy 8A.' and - 'Development shall avoid areas at risk of surface water flood or drainage risk'. - 5.67 Further drainage and flooding mitigations are provided in the overarching Breckland LP: - Policy ENV 09: Flood Risk & Surface Water Drainage 'All new development will: be located to minimise the risk of flooding, mitigating any such risk through design and implementing sustainable drainage (SuDS) principles. incorporate appropriate surface water drainage mitigation measures to minimise its own risk of flooding and should not materially increase the flood risk to other areas.
 Particular care will be required in relation to habitats designated as being of international importance in the area and beyond which are water sensitive, as well as habitats designated of regional or local importance.'

-'Developers will be required to show that the proposed development would: i) not increase green field run off rates and vulnerability of the site, or the wider catchment, to flooding from surface water run-off from existing or predicted water flows; ii) wherever practicable, have a positive impact on the risk of surface water flooding in the surrounding area adjacent to the development.'
+'Developers will be required to show that the proposed development would: i) not increase green field run off rates and vulnerability of the site, or the wider catchment, to flooding from surface water runoff from existing or predicted water flows; ii) wherever practicable, have a positive impact on the risk of surface water flooding in the surrounding area adjacent to the development.'